Last updated 23rd March, 2025

 It's important to remember that an extension costs much more than just the cost of the structure itself.
 The total costs will include planning, digging, excavation/foundations, downpipes, roofing and tiling, decorating, plastering, flooring, heating, skip hire, doors and windows, and possibly new support beams.

-You will also need to take size and quality into consideration, as small and basic prefab extensions tend to cost form £18,000, while large premium prefabs can cost up to £65,000 depending on the type of extension you choose.
+You will also need to take size and quality into consideration, as small and basic prefab extensions tend to cost from £18,000, while large premium prefabs can cost up to £65,000 depending on the type of extension you choose.
 You may also have to pay extra for excavation or additional costs such as house rewiring which is typically priced at £2,000 to £3,500.

 You will also have to consider the costs of the interior, for example, if you plan on installing an extra bathroom which can cost from £200 to £2,500 just for the main bathroom essentials such as a bath/shower, sink and toilet.
 While a new kitchen installation could cost around £20 to £1,000 for new cabinets and for tiling, you should expect to pay between £20 to £100 per square metre.